Ministry of Territorial Policy

-The Ministry of Territorial Policy and Democratic Memory (MPTMD), is the department of the Government of Spain that proposes and implements government policy with respect to the regions and manages the relationship of the government with the regional governments and with local government primarily through the Government Delegations.
+The Ministry of Territorial Policy and Democratic Memory (MPTMD) is the department of the Government of Spain responsible for designing and implementing government policy in the field of regional policy.
+In this role, it manages relations between the central government and regional and local governments, and coordinates the activity of the General State Administration throughout the country, primarily through Government Delegations and Sub-delegations.
+It is also responsible for designing and proposing government policy on historical and democratic memory.

-The Ministry is also responsible for proposing and implementing government policy on historical and democratic memory.
+However, it is not responsible for managing financial relations with the various public administrations, as this responsibility falls under the jurisdiction of the Ministry of Finance, through the General Secretariat for Regional and Local Financing.

-In 2023, prior responsibilities for digital transformation and the civil service were transferred to a newly created Ministry of Digital Transformation.
+It was the first ministry created after the approval of the 1978 Constitution, with the aim of fulfilling the central government's responsibilities arising from the new territorial organization of the country established by the Constitution.
+Since 1980, its headquarters have been located at 3 Paseo de la Castellana in Madrid, in a building known as the Palace of the Marquess of Villamejor.

 History

 This Ministry was first created in 1979 after the approval of the Constitution of 1978 in order to adapt the centralized administration to the new decentralized territorial administration.
 At the beginning, it assumed the relations with the already formed regions, the regions in process of formation and the local administration.

 Previously, between 1977 and 1979 there was the figure of the Assistant Ministry of the Regions which, led by Manuel Clavero, developed the pre-autonomy agreements of the various regions and nationalities of Spain.

 Initially it was endowed with a small structure, composed of a Undersecretariat, a Technical General Secretariat and two Directorates-General: Cooperation with Autonomous Regimes and Local Cooperation, this last transferred from the Ministry of the Interior.

 In the words of Prime Minister Adolfo Suárez before the Congress of Deputies on 18 April 1979: